angelolab/ark-analysis/README.md

 **REMEMBER TO DUPLICATE AND RENAME NOTEBOOKS**

-If you didn't change the name of any of the notebooks within the `templates` folder, they will be overwritten when you decide to update the repo.
+If you didn't change the name of the notebooks within the `templates` folder, they will be overwritten when you decide to update the repo.
 Read about updating Ark [here](#updating-the-repository)

 ## External Tools